SMZR 32x125 / N52 - magnetic roller

 - The use of a cover - a magnetic holder is recommended due to the limited production capabilities of creating threads or complex shapes in the magnet

-- Possible danger arising from small pieces of magnets pose a threat, when accidentally ingested, which is crucial in the context of children's health.
-Furthermore, miniscule components of these magnets are able to complicate diagnosis in case of swallowing.
+- Possible danger arising from small pieces of magnets pose a threat, in case of ingestion, which becomes significant in the context of child safety.
+Additionally, miniscule components of these devices can hinder the diagnostic process in case of swallowing.

 Do not attempt to drill into neodymium magnets.
 Mechanical processing is also not recommended.
 Once crushed into fine powder or dust, this material becomes highly flammable.